CivilianNo99/mission/README.md

 Sort items completion date ascending and descending order.

 # Feature
+Habits.
+A habit is an object that automaticall or manually generates tasks.

+It can generate tasks every time an x period of time passes.

+It can generate tasks every time a task generated bt it is done.

+It can generate tasks every week.

+It can generate tasks every particular day of week.

+It can generate tasks every x number of days.

+# Feature
-Make an item recurring.
-When an item is checked, it scheduls the creation of another item.
+When an item is checked, it scheduls the creation of a number of other items.

+For every x period of times passes, one item is created.

 User can create a number of clone todo items when the original item is deleted.